cbm-fles/firmware-guidelines/readme.txt

 - **No generated or unused files**
-  Files that can be automatically generated only clutter the respository and should not be committed.
+  Files that can be automatically generated only clutter the repository and should not be committed.
 The same applies to source code files that are not used in the project.

 - **No binary files**